eitamar/jisrael/README.md

 * No images - only CSS, if you dont count the logo image :P
 * Font Selection, Alef, Open-Sans

+Supported Languages:
+* Hebrew
+* Arabic - Special thanks to Majdi Halabi
+* if you want to contribute another language it will be great.

 JIsrael package installation file include
 * Template
 * CPanel Icon module - new module which handle the admin homepage display